PurbakSengupta/rbaTheta/README.md

 Enter path to your Excel file (e.g., input_data/Baltic_Eagle.xlsx)

 The current input_data folder is empty, so need to include your own data in there.
 Also, you need to run full end-to-end training on a dataset first, and then you can use transfer learning-zero shot on some other data saved in the same input_data folder.
 It was neeeded to adjust the space to upload in the Github.
+When you run main_agentic.py, it will inspect the dataset characteristics and suggest you to run any one of the workflows.
+I suggest you run all workflows once.
+The agentic system learns over time so the more you run different workflows on different datasets, the more the system becomes intelligent.

 Configuration (varies by mode)